 Having a “safe” and “reliable” horse doesn’t mean going out and finding the oldest, most bomb-proof horse on the market.
 Sure, when purchasing your horse, there are certain things you will need to consider as far as how the horse will treat you, and vice versa.
 What it really comes down to is this: does your horse trust you?
 Do you trust your horse?
 If your answer was anything but an assured “yes”, it’s time to get to work.

 Building a bond and ensuring that there is trust between you and your horse should be one of the first things you do as a horse owner.
 In order to work together as a cohesive team, the two of you have to be on the same page, regarding all things.
 Remember: horses are Take some time out of the saddle to work one-on-one with your horse.
 Groundwork can be extremely beneficial, and it is a great way for you and your horse to get to know each other.
 Try to get a feel for how your horse communicates; they are doing the same thing with you!

-A safe and reliable horse will be able to make a judgment call on when to use their natural fight or flight response.
+A safe horse will make a judgment call on when to use their natural fight-or-flight response.
 No rider wants a horse that spooks at the drop of a pin.
-While of course it is normal for horses to be a bit wary or cautious in certain situations, dealing with a horse that spooks easily can quickly turn into a very dangerous situation, for both the horse and rider.
+While of course it is normal for horses to be wary or cautious in certain situations, dealing with a horse that spooks easily can turn into a very dangerous situation, for both the horse and rider.

-Make sure that your horse is comfortable enough with you as their rider that they will trust your signals reassuring them that something is safe.
-In the case that an opportunity for a spook arrives, your horse should be able to place their trust in you that they are safe.
+Make sure that your horse is comfortable enough with you as their rider that they will trust your signals, reassuring them that something is safe.
+If an opportunity for a spook arrives, your horse should be able to place their trust in you.

 Mind Your Manners

-Ensuring that your horse is safe and reliable should be your number one priority, and going forward with the information you learned here, you will be able to ensure that both you and your horse can safely enjoy your time together.
+Ensuring that your horse is reliable should be your number one priority, and going forward with the information you learned here will ensure that both you and your horse can safely enjoy your time together.